sermarno/LeetCode/Easy/1_two_sum/notes.md

     print(grouped) ✅ Output: {2: ['apple', 'banana'], 3: ['orange'], 1: ['grape']}

-# FOR LOOP
+## FOR LOOP

-❣️ used for iterating over a sequence (e.g. list, tuple, dictionary, set, or a string)
+- Used for iterating over a sequence (e.g. list, tuple, dictionary, set, or a string)

     🦋 Printing each item in list
     nuts = ['cashew', 'pistachio', 'almond']